Charles Xavier (film character): Alternate versions

-Legion
+Legion (2017–19)

 Harry Lloyd portrays an alternate young Xavier in the 2019 third and final season of Legion.
 When the series begins, David Haller learns that he was adopted by the family that raised him and eventually deduces that his real father fought Amahl Farouk on the astral plane, but had to give his son up for adoption to protect him from the entity.
 During Farouk's interrogation of David's adopted sister regarding his real father, a glimpse of Xavier's wheelchair (from the X-Men films) is shown.
 In the third season, a now-supervillain cult leader David uses the mutant "Switch" to travel back in time to prevent his parents from giving him up for adoption: Xavier is shown to have met David's mother Gabrielle when she was originally in a catatonic state at a mental hospital following her time in concentration camps during World War II; after reviving her with his telepathy, the couple fell in love, and had David.
 In the alternate timeline resulting from David's interference, he attempts to convince his father of Farouk being evil, only for the Farouk's future self to reveal David's true nature to Xavier in calm conversation, encouraging him not to give him up for adoption and leave his younger self be to peacefully reign, showing them visions of what would happen to them should they consider evil.
 Content, Xavier returns to Gabrielle and embraces the younger David, as the older David and Farouk fade out of existence.

-Doctor Strange in the Multiverse of Madness
+Multiverse

+Multiple variants of Xavier appear in the Marvel Cinematic Universe, portrayed by Stewart.

+Earth-838

 On Earth-838, Charles Xavier is the leader of the Illuminati, a group of enhanced individuals that monitors the multiverse for threats.
 He and the group hold Stephen Strange accountable for his actions against the multiverse, with Xavier advocating Strange to be spared, before they are interrupted by the Wanda Maximoff of Earth-616, who has possessed her Earth-838 counterpart.
 While Maximoff massacres the Illuminati, Xavier encourages Strange to locate the Book of Vishanti, locked away by 838-Strange before his death, to use it against Maximoff, before telepathically taking over her mind to try to communicate with and free her Earth-838 counterpart.
-Maximoff takes back control and subsequently kills Xavier by tearing his head in half, the psychic shock of which kills him in the real world by making his neck snap, leading Xavier to drop dead on his chair.
+Maximoff takes back control and subsequently kills Xavier by twisting his head off, the psychic shock of which kills him in the real world, leading Xavier to drop dead in his chair.

+Binary's universe

+In an alternate universe, Xavier is a mutant and the founder of the X-Men who are allies with Maria Rambeau / Binary.
+Hank McCoy recovers Monica Rambeau from Earth-616 at the X-Mansion.
+Following her displacement into their world, due to an averted incursion between it and Earth-616.
+Monica awakens and meets McCoy and Rambeau, whom she never parented in her reality.
+Xavier wanted an update of the situation by McCoy.